cyfake/ip/AI.md

 ---

-- Asked AI for suggestions on restyling the scroll bar to better fit a Baymax-themed color palette.
+- Asked AI for suggestions on restyling the GUI to better fit a Baymax-themed color palette.
 - **Observations:**
   - The new color scheme blended better with the overall Baymax aesthetic, making the UI more cohesive and friendly.
   - The use of subtle shades kept the design from feeling too aggressive.